-This term the children will practice their pencil grip when writing names and will learn numbers 1-10.
-We will be practicing physical skills such as dressing and undressing ourselves, balancing and using space.
+This term the children will practise their pencil grip when writing names and will learn numbers 1-10.
+We will be practising physical skills such as dressing and undressing ourselves, balancing and using space.

 The children will enjoy their new class.
 All of them will have their favourite area, some enjoying the bricks in the Construction area whilst some will enjoy dressing up in the Role play house corner.
 All of them will learn to read and write through daily Phonics and Literacy activities and will use numbers to 20 in our Numeracy groups.

 The staff are looking forward to meeting you all and getting to know the whole family, working as partners and always valuing parent contributions.

 Literacy Reading: children read and understand simple sentences.
 They use phonic knowledge to decode regular words and read them aloud accurately.
 They also read some common irregular words.
 They demonstrate understanding when talking with others about what they have read.
 Writing: children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.